 For more information: City of Parma, 440-885-8000, cityofparma-oh.gov

-Once a stop on the Underground Railroad, Strongsville is a great place to live and work for many reasons: distinctive neighborhoods, ample shopping, 2,400 acres of green space, a covered bridge, a clock tower at the city commons, a water tower painted by Ziggy comic-strip creator and Cleveland native Tom Wilson, and a robust business community and educational system.
+Once a stop in the Underground Railroad, Strongsville is a great place to live and work for many reasons: distinctive neighborhoods, ample shopping, 2,400 acres of green space, a covered bridge, a clock tower at the city commons, a water tower painted by Ziggy comic-strip creator and Cleveland native Tom Wilson, and a robust business community and educational system.

-The Mill Stream Reservation, part of the Metroparks system, runs through Strongsville, and offers hiking trails and picnic areas.
+The Mill Stream Reservation, part of the Metroparks System, runs through Strongsville and offers hiking trails and picnic areas.
 The Chalet, with its twin toboggan chutes, is a favorite attraction for winter thrills.

 Homes in Strongsville are recognized for their excellence and appreciating property values.